aludwar/ansible/README.md

 # Repository to track public ansible code

-## azure, rhv
+## Folders: aws, azure, rhv

-Contain example playbooks that make use of Azure provisioning, or Red Hat Virtualization provisioning
+Contain example playbooks that make use of AWS/Azure provisioning, or Red Hat Virtualization provisioning exclusively.

+## Folders: windows

+Contain example playbooks to be used to do basic connection & service setup on Windows, then automation of Windows pieces.

+## Folders: roles

+Self explanitory.
+Forked from some private repos, has had private details removed.

-## the rest
+## Various .ymls

-Various roles, vars, etc. for Ansible Tower / Ansible Engine demos and usage.
+Various playbooks and inventory files for demos.